-October 12, 2012 - "Argo" is released.
-The film is based on a true story about the rescue of six U.S. diplomats during the Iran hostage crisis, and is co-produced and directed by Affleck.
+October 12, 2012 - “Argo” is released.
+The film is based on a true story about the rescue of six US diplomats during the Iran hostage crisis, and is co-produced and directed by Affleck.

-February 24, 2013 - As producer for "Argo" Affleck accepts the Best Picture award at the Academy Awards.
+February 24, 2013 - “Argo” wins the Oscar for Best Picture at the Academy Awards.

 January 2017 - Steps down as director of the Batman standalone film, titled “The Batman,” to focus on his role acting as Batman in the film.